 Employment and Independent Contractor Agreement Negotiation and Drafting

-The attorneys at Lax & Neville LLP work with financial services firms and financial services professionals to draft, review, and negotiate the terms of both employment agreements and independent contractor agreements.
+Our team at Lax & Neville LLP works with financial services firms and financial services professionals to draft, review, and negotiate the terms of both employment agreements and independent contractor agreements.
 We have successfully negotiated several favorable provisions into our clients’ employment contracts, including guaranteed compensation terms, the amount of any potential severance, compensation during any non-compete period, for-cause termination provisions, and improvements to the terms of the benefits for the employee or independent contractor.
 We have also successfully negotiated several favorable terms for brokerage firms and investment advisory firms that enter into agreements with brokers, registered representatives, investment advisors and independent contractors.

 Specifically, the attorneys at Lax & Neville LLP draft and review the following contract provisions commonly contained in employment and independent contractor agreements: